Mount Si with trees in foreground

 REALISTIC MICRO-26

-While this article is begging for a longer analysis of Cooper’s recorder, I’ll highlight one of them that inspired Requiescat’s art – the Realistic Micro-26.
+You can read about all of Cooper’s recorders seen in Twin Peaks from an article by fellow author Vinnie Guidera.
+I’ll highlight one of them that inspired Requiescat’s art – the Realistic Micro-26.
 It’s best seen when Cooper activates the automatic voice recording option at the Twin Peaks Sheriff’s Department in Episode 1006.

 Special thanks to Twin Peaks Archive and Pete Vilmur for first identifying this model.